josevcm/nfc-laboratory/src/nfc-lib/lib-ext/mufft/src/main/doxygen/fft.md

 ### Speed of the DFT

 A big problem with the naive DFT algorithm is its complexity.
-To evaluate every receiverFrequency coefficient, we need O(n^2) operations, fortunately there are more efficient ways of doing this which algorithm is called the fast fourier transform (duh).
+To evaluate every frequency coefficient, we need O(n^2) operations, fortunately there are more efficient ways of doing this which algorithm is called the fast fourier transform (duh).

 ### Interpreting the results of the DFT

-The DFT represents the strength of each receiverFrequency component in the input signal as well as its phase.
+The DFT represents the strength of each frequency component in the input signal as well as its phase.
 Both phase and amplitude are neatly encoded in a single complex number (one reason why complex numbers are so vitally important to any math dealing with waves of sorts!)

 Every amplitude with angle can be expressed as a complex number